Gluten-Free London, England

 The hotel with gluten-free options

 We stayed at the The Corner Hotel (they claim they’re the greenest hotel in London and I think they might be right) with a lot of unique character.
 Before booking, I was inclined to stay at my safe choice, the Premier Inn but decided to step out of my comfort zone and give The Corner Hotel a chance.
 They didn’t disappoint, as after requesting info about gluten-free options at the breakfast buffet, they said there should be some options.
-But they had plenty of choice for anyone avoiding gluten, plus a separate basket with gluten-free bread without having to ask.
-It is a little bit pricier than Premier Inn breakfast but very enjoyable.
-The last morning, we decided to go for breakfast to the Bar & Block (Premier Inn) in Aldgate just to spice things up.
-But I was lucky to get the last piece of gluten-free bread.
-Also, somebody decided to start a fire with a pain au chocolat in the toaster so we had enough excitement for the day early on.
+But they had plenty of clearly marked choices for anyone avoiding gluten, plus a separate basket with gluten-free bread.
+It is a little bit pricier breakfast option than Premier Inn and the non-existence of cross-contamination is questionable, but it was enjoyable.

 Day two